David B. Allison

 David Bradley Allison (born 1963) is an American obesity researcher, biostatistician, and psychologist.
-He is the dean of the Indiana University School of Public Health-Bloomington and, in 2007, was one of the top 10 scientists in the world awarded the most NIH grants.
+He was the dean of the Indiana University School of Public Health-Bloomington and, in 2007, was awarded the ninth most NIH grants.
 Allison was previously Distinguished Professor, Quetelet Endowed Professor, and Director of the NIH-funded Nutrition Obesity Research Center at the University of Alabama at Birmingham (UAB).